amelisa/amelisa-site/app/md/docs/storeoptions.md

 - `pubsub` *(optional)* Pub/sub adapter
 - `collections` Collections that are sent to the client should be specified here. `model.prepareBundle()` can be used to sanitize model data from server-only collections.
 This is useful for model's data serialization before sending it to client.
 This option also used for creating object stores for IndexedDB
 - `projections` Projection - is virtual collection that contains documents with only specified fields.
 This is useful if you do not want send to client whole document.
 Projections can be inclusive and exclusive.
-- `clientStorage` Enable/disable using client storage (IndexedDB for web).
-If disabled, data on client will be stored in-memory and lost on browser closing.

 ```js
 const options = {